 Johannes filed a will in March 1771.
 It named four children as his heirs.
 According to the family bible, Johannes Vanderheyden died on July 24, 1771.

-Sources: The life of Johannes Vanderheyden is CAP biography number 5697.
+Sources: The life of this Johannes Vanderheyden is CAP biography number 5697.
 This sketch is derived chiefly from family and community-based resources.

 first posted: 9/5/06